 Backpacking offers a complete physical, mental, and spiritual experience however it can be expensive.
 Have backpackers become too obsessed with gear?
 Is there a way to backpack on a budget?

-A knife enthusiast and collector muses upon National Knife Day.
+A knife enthusiast and collector muses upon National Knife Day on August 24th.
 He vividly recounts why he started collecting, how Scouting helped his knife passion, and why he carries a knife daily.

 GPS units are essential to successful Search and Rescue teams.
 This step-by-step guide illustrates the most common SAR GPS tasks.
 Directions work well for a Garmin Map 60 and other units.